pongasoft/emscripten-glfw/README.md

 ![emscripten_glfw](https://github.com/pongasoft/emscripten-glfw/releases/download/v3.4.0.20240616/emscripten-glfw.png)

-Checkout the [live demo](https://pongasoft.github.io/emscripten-glfw/test/demo/main.html) of the example code.
+Check out the [live demo](https://pongasoft.github.io/emscripten-glfw/test/demo/main.html) of the example code.
 Note that you need to use a "modern" browser to see it in action.
 Currently tested on Google Chrome 120+ and Firefox 121+.

 The [code](test/demo/src) for the demo is included in this project.